ullly/books/README.md

 57. God, Human, Animal, Machine by Meghan O'Gieblyn
 58. The Earthquake Bird by Susanna Jones
 59. The Big Con by Mariana Mazzucato & Rosie Collington
+60. 12 Rules for Life by Jordan B. Peterson